Introduction: The Rufescent Screech Owl is relatively large for a screech Owl and has small ear-tufts.

 Habitat: Humid forest on mountain slopes with plenty of epiphytes.
 Ranges from about 1200 to 2500m above sea level.

-Distribution: Eastern slopes of the Andes locally from Venezuela to Ecuador, Peru and northern Bolivia.
+Distribution: Slopes of the Andes locally from Venezuela to Ecuador, Peru and northern Bolivia.

 Original Description: Salvin, Osbert.
 1897.
 Bulletin of the British Ornithologists' Club (BBOC), 6, p.
 37.